 I know.
 Lots going on here, but I promise the flavors come together perfectly.
 Cinnamon and apple cider are common themes in each component with a splash of cranberries thrown in for spice and tartness!

 The cake is made with 100% brown sugar, which makes it delightfully moist and amplifies the cinnamon and apple cider flavors.
 It is soft with a delicate crumb but it is not light and fluffy, because if you’ve hung around here a while, you know that I like my cupcakes more dense than airy.
 That is just how I do.

-The cranberry apple cider filling is my Spiced Apple Cider Cranberry Sauce and it is packed with fresh cranberries, apple cider, and apples, and seasoned with star anise, cinnamon and cardamom.
-It’s spoon-lickin’ good.
+The cranberry apple cider filling is my Cranberry Sauce and it is packed with fresh cranberries, apple cider, and apples, and seasoned with star anise, cinnamon and cardamom.
+You could also season it with apple pie spice!
 The tartness of the filling nicely compliments the cake and frosting.

 Speaking of the frosting, I used my favorite cinnamon cream cheese butter cream, and it is sensational.
 For these cupcakes I whipped it up to make it a bit lighter than in previous recipes because I planned to pipe the frosting on the cakes and nobody wants a mound of dense frosting.
 It’s all about the balance!

 And, because I just couldn’t leave the apple cider flavor well enough alone, I boiled a cup of apple cider down to about 2 tablespoons and drizzled it over the top.
 Sooooo goooood!